-We have identified two material weaknesses in the design and operation of our internal control over financial reporting in connection with the preparation of our financial statements, as previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2021, that had not been remediated as of December 31, 2022.
+We have identified two material weaknesses in the design and operation of our internal control over financial reporting in connection with the preparation of our financial statements, as previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2021, that had not been remediated as of December 31, 2023.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of a company's annual or interim financial statements will not be prevented or detected on a timely basis.
-The Company's management, including our chief executive officer and chief financial officer, concluded that, as of December 31, 2022:
+The Company's management, including our Interim Chief Executive Officer and Chief Financial Officer, concluded that, as of December 31, 2023:

-- We have not sufficiently designed, implemented and documented internal controls at the entity level and across key business and financial processes to allow us to achieve complete, accurate and timely financial reporting. - We have not designed and implemented controls to maintain appropriate segregation of duties in our manual and information technology-based business processes.
+- We had not sufficiently designed, implemented and documented internal controls at the entity level and across key business and financial processes to allow us to achieve complete, accurate and timely financial reporting. - We had not designed and implemented controls to maintain appropriate segregation of duties in our manual and information technology-based business processes.